Data Services for Social Sciences

 Prior to downloading from the archive, you will be prompted to create a MyData Account which serves as a shopping cart for your files.
 You must use a valid BU email address as your user ID.

-Datastream (Access on Internet via workstation in the Government Documents Room, 1st Floor, Bartle Library)
+Datastream (Access via workstation in the Government Documents Room, 1st Floor, Bartle Library)

 Historical, global coverage of equities, stock markets, commodities, futures, currencies, options, bond markets, company financials, and economic data.Historical Statistics of the United States (Millennial Edition)